 Once the sensors are connected, the technician will let you and your child sleep for the night.
-In the days after the study, one of the sleep specialists will interpret the results and be in touch with either you and your ordering provider regarding next steps.
+In the days after the study, one of the sleep specialists will interpret the results and be in touch with you or your ordering provider regarding next steps.

-“We know that sleep studies are hard on parents, and they’re hard on children, but they give us really valuable information about your child’s sleep,” says Dr. Loghmanee.
+“We know sleep studies are hard on parents, and they’re hard on children, but they give us really valuable information about a child’s sleep,” says Dr. Loghmanee.

-Dr. Donskoy and Dr. Loghmanee suggest that parents do the following to prepare for a sleep study:
+Dr. Donskoy and Dr. Loghmanee suggest parents do the following to prepare for a sleep study:

 - Talk through it: Explain what’s going to happen with your child so they know what to expect.